-- The New Markets Tax Credit Program (NMTC), whereby NMFA acts as managing member in Finance New Mexico, LLC (FNMLLC), a subsidiary for-profit company that has received allocations of federal tax credits under the NMTC Program. - The Smart Money Loan Participation Program (SM) provides comprehensive financing tools to stimulate economic development projects statewide. - The Primary Care Capital Fund (PCCF) is a revolving loan program which provides financial assistance to eligible rural primary care health clinics for infrastructure, construction and capital equipment purchases.
-These loans provide 20 percent annual loan forgiveness if the borrower, through a contract-for-services, provides medical care free or at reduced prices to sick and indigent clients. - The Local Government Planning Fund (LGPF) provides grants to qualified entities on a per-project basis for water and wastewater related studies, long-term water management plans, economic development plans and infrastructure plans. - The Colonias Infrastructure Act appropriates to NMFA 4.5% of the senior lien severance tax bond proceeds for loans and grants to certain communities in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
-In the accompanying statements, the receipts of funds from the Colonias Infrastructure Fund (CIF) are reflected as transfers from the State of New Mexico in the amount of \$15,061,949 and \$14,415,159 at June 30, 2018 and 2017, respectively. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department, NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
-NMFA used the funds to buy loan participations from banks for economic development projects under a program marketed as the Collateral Support Participation Program.
-New loans are no longer issued under the SSBCI program.
-Payments collected on existing loans in fiscal year 2018 totaled \$4,621,640 and were remitted to the State.
+- The New Markets Tax Credit Program (NMTC), whereby NMFA is the managing member in Finance New Mexico, LLC, is a subsidiary for-profit company that has received allocations of federal tax credits under the NMTC Program. - The Economic Development/Smart Money Program (ED/SM) provides comprehensive financing tools to stimulate economic development projects statewide. - The Primary Care Capital Fund (PCCF) is a revolving loan program which provides financial assistance to eligible rural primary care health clinics for infrastructure, construction and capital equipment purchases.
+These loans can provide up to 20% annual loan forgiveness should the borrower meet certain requirements in providing free or reduced medical care to sick and indigent clients. - The Local Government Planning Fund Program (LGPF) provides grants to qualified entities on a per-project basis for infrastructure planning projects. - The Colonias Infrastructure Fund (CIF) consists, in part, of proceeds from severance tax bonds authorized in Section 7-27-12.5 NMSA 1978.
+It provides loans and grants to certain communities in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
+In the accompanying statements, the receipts of funds for the CIF are reflected as Transfers from the State in the amount of \$10,179,660 and \$15,061,949 at June 30, 2019 and 2018, respectively. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department, NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
+NMFA uses the funds to buy loan participations from banks for economic development projects under a program marketed as the Collateral Support Participation Program.